midudev/react-rendering-strategies/README.md

 ## Static Content 📸
 Server Side Rendering for a component and skip the hydration step on the client.
 Useful for components that don't need to use interactivity (like SEO links).

-## Progressive Rendering 🏁
+## Progressive Hydration 🏁
-Server Side Rendering for a component and skip the hydration step on the client but, as soon as it appears on the viewport, then hydrate it.
-Useful for list of items.
+Server Side Rendering for a component and skip the hydration step on the client but, as soon as it appears on the viewport, hydrate it.
+Useful for list of items or components that are not visible on the viewport but yet you need to render them for SEO.